 For Jimmy Tendency website, as for most of my projects, I followed the British Design Council Double Diamond design process.

 Once created the initial requirements from Gimmi, I started my research by testing and analysing the current website.

 While there seem to be some level of information hierarchy in the current version, no user research was conducted and user needs were not taken into consideration.

-The general look & feel, typography, and colours were arbitrary chosen and were not reflecting the business core values, while little consideration was given to usability and accessibility.
+The general look & feel, typography, and colours were arbitrarily chosen and were not reflecting the business core values, while little consideration was given to usability and accessibility.

 I started with four user interviews, in person and over the phone, and I performed a quick competitive analysis.

 The data collected informed me on how to approach the design solution and helped me to determine the user needs, objectives and frustrations.

 I conducted interviews with 5 people, 3 existing clients and 2 others who accepted to talk about the salon and the way that they access the Web.

 2. Define: Research Synthesis

 According to my user research, the 3 main key findings were:

-- Users visit the website for getting in touch the salon staff
+- Users visit the website for getting in touch with the salon staff

 - They need to check the opening times